MP Cabinet expansion: CM Shivraj Singh Chouhan includes two rebel Congress MLAs

 Bhopal, Apr 21: Madhya Pradesh Chief Minister Shivraj Singh Chouhan on Tuesday inducted five ministers in his cabinet on Tuesday, including three senior BJP MLAs and two former MLAs who are loyalists of former Congress leader Jyotiraditya Scindia.

-Along with former parliamentary affairs minister Narottam Mishra, former revenue minister Kamal Patel, an OBC leader from Harda district, and senior BJP leader Meena Singh, Scindia faction, Tulsiram Silawat and Govind Rajput took oath.\
+Along with former parliamentary affairs minister Narottam Mishra, former revenue minister Kamal Patel, an OBC leader from Harda district, and senior BJP leader Meena Singh, Scindia faction, Tulsiram Silawat and Govind Rajput took oath.

 MP CM Shivraj Chouhan expands Cabinet amid Covid-19 lockdown